iGenius-ai/iGenius-ai/README.md

 - 👋 Hi, I’m @iGenius-ai
-- 👀 I’m interested in programming.
+- 👀 I can wear many hats - or just one.
-- 🌱 Proficient in PHP and JS
+- 🌱 Proficient in PHP, React, NodeJS and OOP
-- 🌱 Currently learning Python
+- 🌱 Fullstack Developer
 - 📫 How to reach me: Tel: +234(0)-810-847-8775.
 Email: relate2hazel@gmail.com

 <!---